shawnmusgrave/farak-dookhan/_posts/2018-02-28-dookhan_defendants_class_action.md

 date: 2018-01-30T16:44:01-08:00
 ---

-In two civil lawsuits — one at the federal level and one to the top court in Massachusetts — Dookhan defendants whose charges were vacated are suing Massachusetts and top state officials, seeking the return of a range of fees and fines they paid in the course of their arrest, incarceration and probation.
+In two lawsuits — one at the federal level and one to the top court in Massachusetts — Dookhan defendants whose charges were vacated are suing Massachusetts and top state officials, seeking the return of a range of fees and fines they paid in the course of their arrest, incarceration and probation.

 See my coverage for the *Boston Globe* <a href="https://www.bostonglobe.com/metro/2018/02/23/dookhan-defendants-sue-for-return-probation-fees/AeG1WNKyOzDz5N95rd6gLN/story.html" target="_blank">here</a>.